-– Amongst international talent, do the ideas of the Netherlands fulfil their expectations regarding the aspects of life and career and also,
+Do international talents’ perceptions of the Netherlands align with their expectations of life and career opportunities?

 The solution